y-shashank/expose_sidekiq_retry_count/README.md

 Orphan Job Recovery will only happen 3 times after that this job will be moved to Dead Queue and this process is call Poison Kill.

 In `check_for_orphans` `cleanup_the_dead` a LUA script runs for each jobs it recoveres.
 Inside the script it create/increments a key inside sidekiq redis `orphan-#{jid}` (1 -> 2 ->3 -> Poison Kill) we use this existing key to tell if a particular job is superfetched.
 The problem is with `bulk_requeue` is that it only runs when a POD receives TERM signal and as a cleanup-step sidekiq run the following redis command in loop `conn.lmove(working_queue, queue, "RIGHT", "LEFT")` till all jobs are moved from provate queue to normal queue, but does not sets the above mentioned `orphan-#{jid}` (not needed becasue this is not a oprphan recovery) key hence it caused problems in our tracking.
-So to make the tracking accurate we override this `bulk_requeue` method to do the same thing with a custom LUA script and in the script we set the `orphan-#{jid}` key with value of 0 if key doesnt exist but if the key exist from before we dont do any inc/dec on this key and let sidekiq maintain its lifecycle.
+So to make the tracking accurate we override this `bulk_requeue` method to do the same thing with a custom LUA script and in the script we set the `orphan-#{jid}` key with value of 0 if key doesnt exist but if the key exist from before we dont do any inc/dec on this key and let sidekiq maintain its lifecycle.g

 This way we make the tracking 100% accurate and reliable, without loosing any sidekiq in-built feature or tracking.